-This week was one of those weeks.
-Work's been tough recently and has felt like a sticky treacle treadmill much of the time.
+I have had a number of ‘those’ weeks.
+Work’s been tough recently and has felt like a sticky treacle treadmill much of the time.
 The sort of treadmill you wish you could get off, but even if it stopped, you would find your feet stuck and refusing to let you go.

 With the weather finally warming up, I’ve also been feeling a little bit cheated being confined in a dingy office, looking out of a grimy window at the bright, sunny world below.

-This wonderful, fresh, summery tart comes from one such timely nudge in the form of this month's Four Season's Food Challenge being hosted by The Spicy Pear on behalf of Anneli at Delicieux and Louisa at Eat Your Veg.
-June's theme is 'Red'.
+This wonderful, fresh, summery tart came from one such timely nudge in the form of a previous recipe challenge : the Four Season’s Food Challenge back in 2014.
+The theme was ‘Red‘.

-As the pepper and tomato began roasting in my head, they got mingled together with some red onion, garlic and parsley and before I knew it, I had the makings of a summer tart.
+As the pepper and tomato began their cerebral roasting, they got mingled together with some red onion, garlic and parsley and before long, there was the makings of a summer tart.

 Although this tart recipe could be made in a large family-size, I made it using individual 10 cm tart tins which are perfect for taking out on a picnic.
-The tarts are amazing both hot and cold, so they are ideal no matter where you are travelling with your rug!
-They could also be made as mini mouthful tarts, which would be just amazing at a barbecue or summer party.......
-And so pretty!
+The tarts are amazing both hot and cold, so they are ideal no matter where you are travelling with your rug and picnic basket.
+They could also be made as mini mouthful tarts, which would be just amazing at a barbecue or summer party….
+And so pretty too.

 Roasted Red Pepper & Tomato Tart